Is tiering still relevant? Is it the best approach for a partner program or are there better options to consider?

 Tiering is also ill-equipped for adding new partner types.
 Because new partner types have different needs, you may be prompted to add additional programs with new tiers inside of them.
 Unique programs mean additional tracking, numerous log ins and extra rule structures to navigate for partners.
 They also increase workload for the internal teams who must maintain the systems.

-, we share in-depth research from the partners’ point of view on how tiers in vendor programs can be ill-equipped for their needs.
+In the white paper, we share in-depth research from the partners’ point of view on how tiers in vendor programs can be ill-equipped for their needs.

 3 Steps to Move Away From Tiering to Evolve Your Program